oemof/DHNx/docs/getting_started.rst

     pip install -e <path/to/DHNx/root/dir>

 .. note::
-    DHNx uses geopandas as extra requirement for some functions related to the processing of spatial data.
+    DHNx uses geopandas and osmnx as extra requirements for some functions related to the processing of spatial data.
 On Windows machines, you might encounter troubles installing geopandas via ``pip install geopandas``.
-    Try to install geopandas in an empty environment with ``conda install geopandas``.
+    Try to install geopandas in an EMTPY environment with ``conda install geopandas``, first.
+And second, install osmnx with ``pip install osmnx`` (tested with Python 3.8).
     Also check `geopandas.org <https://geopandas.org/getting_started/install.html>`_.